gabrielestentella/libpng/contrib/oss-fuzz/README.txt

  =========================  ==========   ================   ==========
  Dockerfile*                derived      2017, Glenn R-P    Apache 2.0 build.sh                   derived      2017, Glenn R-P    Apache 2.0
- libpng_read_fuzzer.cc      derived      2017, Glenn R-P    Chromium
- libpng_read_fuzzer.options original     2015, Chrome Devs  Chromium
- png.dict                   original     2015, Chrome Devs  Chromium
- README.txt (this file)     original     2017, Glenn R-P    libpng
+ libpng_read_fuzzer.cc      derived      2017, Glenn R-P    Chromium (improved in our work) libpng_read_fuzzer.options original     2015, Chrome Devs  Chromium png.dict                   original     2015, Chrome Devs  Chromium README.txt (this file)     original     2017, Glenn R-P    libpng utils.h                    new          2025, Octave C     -

  * Dockerfile is a copy of the file used by oss-fuzz. build.sh, png.dict and libpng_read_fuzzer.* are the actual files used by oss-fuzz,